Cecil County COVID-19 closings, cancellations and vital information

 •••

 The Maryland Horse Industry Board has given Rolling Hills Ranch and Freedom Hills Therapeutic Riding Program in Port Deposit permission to re-open.
-Lessons will resume Saturday.
 Masks must be worn.
 There are also other rules that must be followed.
 Call 410-378-3817 or email fhtrp@freedomhills.org for details.

 Businesses